ilovetocode2019/telegram.py/docs/ext/commands/api.rst

 .. function:: on_command(ctx)

-    Called when a command is invoked
+    Called when a command is invoked.

 .. function:: on_command_completion(ctx)

-    Called when a command is completed
+    Called when a command is completed.

 .. function:: on_command_error(ctx, error)